 Unfortunately, many who are familiar with the aspects of the disaster have not watched the documentary, as I have said.
 The only ones who have are those with a modicum of knowledge who proclaim it "convincing" and "well researched."
 Would they use such glittering compliments if they knew more of the sinking and/or Molony's lies, as detailed here?

 As I have said above, Molony used to write exclusive "research articles" simply to show off his latest rare pictures.
-Now he has gone one better and has publicised himself - but what happens when you have books to sell, and an ego to masturbate?
+Now he has gone one better and has publicised himself - but what happens when you have books to sell, and an ego to stoke?
 Now, he has simply placed himself in the same category as Robin Gardiner, the creator of the fallacious "switch theory."
 It is a shame that Molony still co-hosts "The Titanic Channel" and is allowed to contaminate innocent minds at his lecture at British Titanic Society meeting on April 8th, 2017, when there are many other fine researchers who don't resort to grandiose posturing.
 He ought to be thoroughly ashamed of himself for his perversion of history, but hopefully this "spectacular own goal" will silence him for good.